Salman the Persian: Translation of the Quran

-Hazret-i Salman-i Pak is our pir and our master.
+Hazrat-i Salman-i Pak is our pir and our master.

 Manuscripts

+Salman al-Farsi calligraphy at the Prophet's Mosque in Medina.

-Salman is considered one of the pioneers in Shiite written works.
+Salman is considered one of the pioneers in Shia written works.
 In addition, written works have also been attributed to him.
-Including a work called "Khobar Jathliq al-Roumi".
+Including a work called "Khabar Jathliq ar-Rumi".
 Of course, this work is a text that Salman only narrated and was not the author of.
-"Khabar Jathliq Rumi" contains the theological questions of the Roman emperor to the Caliph of the Muslims after the death of the Prophet Muhammad and Ali's answer to those questions.
-Ibn Babawiyah quoted three parts of it and at the end of the second and third quotations he pointed out that the full text of Salman's book is at the end of the book Prophethood has been brought.
+"Khabar Jathliq ar-Rumi" contains the theological questions of the Roman emperor to the Caliph of the Muslims after the death of Muhammad and Ali's answer to those questions.
+Ibn Babawayh quoted three parts of it and at the end of the second and third quotations he pointed out that the full text of Salman's book is at the end of the book Muhammad had been brought.